Skip to main content

 The relationship between dietary fats and SHBG is more nuanced, with conflicting findings in some literature.
 While some older studies suggested that high-fat diets might decrease SHBG, and low-fat diets increase it, the specific types of fats consumed appear to be more significant than total fat quantity.

-Saturated and trans fats, particularly when consumed in excess and in conjunction with high carbohydrate intake, can contribute to and hepatic steatosis.
+Saturated and trans fats, particularly when consumed in excess and in conjunction with high carbohydrate intake, can contribute to insulin resistance and hepatic steatosis.
 This accumulation of fat in the liver directly impacts SHBG synthesis by influencing HNF-4α activity.
 The liver’s metabolic burden from excessive or unhealthy fat intake can therefore indirectly suppress SHBG production.

 Conversely, monounsaturated fatty acids (MUFAs) and polyunsaturated fatty acids (PUFAs), especially omega-3 fatty acids, are generally associated with improved insulin sensitivity and reduced hepatic fat accumulation.
 These beneficial fats can support liver health, thereby indirectly promoting optimal SHBG synthesis.
 For instance, the anti-inflammatory properties of omega-3s can mitigate systemic inflammation, which is also known to influence SHBG levels.